harrygalliano/SP_ruby_tech_test/README.md

-## A brief overview to how I tackled the tech test
+## A brief overview on how I tackled the tech test

 For me it was really important to ensure that I thoroughly stuck to my background using TDD.
 This helped me to avoid difficult situations where the code was breaking and I didn’t know why.